something located at a time when it could not have existed or occurred

 repetition of a word or phrase as the beginning of successive clauses

-the reversal of the normal order of words
+the repetition of consonants especially at the ends of words

 conjoining contradictory terms (as in 'deafening silence')